Open-MBEE/mms-alfresco/README.md

 **AMP for Alfresco (5.1.g AKA 201605-GA)**

-Use this table to check what version of the mms - mdk - ve triple you should be using: https://github.com/Open-MBEE/open-mbee.github.io/blob/master/compat%20matrix.pdf
+Use this table to check what version of the mms - mdk - ve triple you should be using: [Compatibility Matrix](https://github.com/Open-MBEE/open-mbee.github.io/blob/master/compat%20matrix.pdf)
 ## Developer Setup

 ### Dependencies